kkats/GO-SHIP-Easy-Ocean/Procedure.md

 It is necessary to repeat the following procedure for each section.

-## 0. Salinity offset and user defined interpolator
+## 1. Salinity offset and user defined interpolator
+Edit `configuration.m`.
-For each section, the user must define the [salinity batch offset](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/blob/master/SaltBatchOffset/README.md).
+For each section, the user needs to define the [salinity batch offset](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/blob/master/SaltBatchOffset/README.md).
 It is a function of `k`.
 Here `k` is found in the first column of the station list and *not the original station number*.
-The function is found in `configuration.m`.

 It is also necessary to define Matlab functions used in the vertical and horizontal interpolations.
 Each function *must* have the following argument list;
 ~~~